Shell script for monitoring certificates emitted for a domain via Certificate Transparency logs

 Syntax of this script mainly inspired by check_ssl_cert, by Matteo Corti.

 This script is free software, licensed as GPLv3.

 Usage: check_ct_logs -H domain -d certificate_directory [-a API_KEY -h -g -D] This script compares known certificates (stored locally) and registered certificates logged in public Certificate Transparency logs.
 It uses certspotter API, from https://certspotter.com Arguments: -H, --host server -d, --certificate-directory where to find known certificates (PEM encoded) Options: -h, --help print this information and exits -a, --api-key CertSpotter API key.
 Needed if you do checks on a regular basis.
 Get one on : https://sslmate.com/signup?for=certspotter_api -c, --certspotter Certspotter API URL.
-Defaults to https://api.certspotter.com/v1/issuances But you can change to your instance if you run certspotter locally (see https://github.com/SSLMate/certspotter ) -g, --get-from-host if set, tries to contact host on port 443 to retrieve certificate from there if there is a registered certificate not known locally. -D, --debug print debug information
+Defaults to https://api.certspotter.com/v1/issuances But you can change to your instance if you run certspotter locally (see https://github.com/SSLMate/certspotter ) -i, --include-subdomains if set, the include subdomains option is set this will search for the hostname and all subdomains -g, --get-from-host if set, tries to contact host on port 443 to retrieve certificate from there if there is a registered certificate not known locally. -D, --debug print debug information

 Just put this script along your other checks, and put known certificates in a directory that your monitoring software can read (and write if you use the --get-from-host option)

 If you plan to use it for monitoring, you should get an API key for cert spotter (free up to 1000 queries / hour)